 Car maintenance can be a costly part of owning a vehicle, but it can be planned for.
 There are different aspects to remember when creating an annual car maintenance budget.
-At CRS Automotive in Hamilton and Oakville, Canada, we’ve created a guide to help you set up an annual budget for car maintenance.
+At CRS Automotive in Hamilton and Stoney Creek, Canada, we’ve created a guide to help you set up an annual budget for car maintenance.

 Three crucial aspects to consider in your car maintenance budget